Best Interest of the Child Standard – Test for the Factors Weighed by California Courts Under Family Code Sections 3011, 3020, 3040

 No matter if the judge must force a plan on a couple or approve a child custody agreement they have already drawn up, state law requires that everyone focus on doing what is in the child’s best interest.

 All of the issues discussed in this article are inherently emotional and complex.
 Having a family law attorney who understands the legal principles and day-to-day struggles facing parents can help you get the best result for your family.
-If you have questions for a child custody lawyer, contact us online today for a free consultation.
+If you have questions for a child custody lawyer, contact us online or by phone at (844) 4-TALKOV (825568) today for a free consultation.